How to check which version you have

 Photoshop, Illustrator, and other programs

-Photoshop, Illustrator, and InDesign are backward compatible, so all you have to do is download the 2019 version and your project should open properly.
+Photoshop, Illustrator, and InDesign are backward compatible, so all you have to do is download the correct version and your project should open properly.

-It is our policy to remain on the same version until the end of the academic year - labs will be upgraded to 2020 over the summer.
+It is our policy to remain on the same version until the end of the academic year.
+We update our computers in August in preparation for the upcoming academic year and we stick to these versions until the following August.